gzaffin/pmdmini/README.md

 On Microsoft Visual Studio Community build solution

 [1]
-it is make name e.g. `mingw32-make`
+it is make-utility name e.g. `mingw32-make` with specified PATH if make is not in configured search PATH as it should be

 [2]
 it is absolute or relative path to vcpkg's vcpkg.cmake e.g. C:/tempGZ/vcpkg/scripts/buildsystems/vcpkg.cmake